mtnsat/zerg/README.md

 [Task JSON schema](zerg/data/ke.schema)

 - instances - number of virtual machines that'll be started
+- synced_folders - array of folders to sync
+    - host_path - path to folder on the host
+    - guest_path - path to folder on the guest that host_path will map to
+    - options - array of options corresponding to [Vagrant sync folder options]
 - tasks - array of tasks
     - type - Type of task payload. 'shell', 'chef_client' or 'chef_solo'
     - inline and script task parameters: